wp-plugins/dynamic-featured-image/readme.txt

 Simple `Activate` activates for the site you are currently on.
 These will be permitted to be activated or deactivated on ANY blog.

 While deleting the plugin from the `Network` be sure that the plugin is deactive in all installation of your WordPress network.

-**Remote Image URL Info**
-You can add the image using the remote image url but various helper functions provided may/may not work for the image from remote url.
-The attachment id for the remote image will always be `null`.

 **Contribute**
 If you'd like to check out the code and contribute, join us on [Github](https://github.com/ankitpokhrel/Dynamic-Featured-Image "View this plugin in github").